bsolomon1124/misc/azure/azure_notes.md

 ### Azure Portal dashboards

-**Dashboard**: a customizable collection of UI tiles displayed in the Azure portal
+**Dashboard**: a customizable collection of UI tiles displayed in the Azure portal.

 - You add, remove, and position tiles to create the exact view you want, and then save that view as a dashboard
 - Multiple dashboards are supported, and you can switch between them as needed